Breach of IT Services Provider Latest Alarm for Third-Party Remote Access Risks

 2. Enforce least privilege / secure privileged access: At least several phases of the Wipro cyberattack chain could have been prevented, or at least significantly mitigated, by enterprise-class privileged access management (PAM).

 - ScreenConnect, a remote access tool, was planted on Wipro endpoints to launch remote access attacks to customer environments.
-While ScreenConnect itself does lack some remote access security features, such as credential injection (initiating sessions without revealing passwords) and centralized session management, the illicit seeding of this software as a backdoor could have been prevented by proper endpoint privilege management security that includes least privilege enforcement and application control components.
+While ScreenConnect itself does lack some remote access security features, such as credential injection (initiating sessions without revealing passwords) and centralized session management, the illicit seeding of this software as a backdoor could have been prevented by proper endpoint privilege management security security that includes least privilege enforcement and application control components.

 - Phishing attacks were apparently used to compromise Wipro employees.
 The attacker then launched phishing attacks from the compromised Wipro email accounts to target customers.
 Enforcing least privilege—that is removing absolutely all unnecessary rights, will not only help prevent a malicious program from executing in the first place, but—even if an endpoint is compromised—can prevent lateral movement, essentially leaving the malware/attacker marooned.
 An attacker or malware can only leverage what access and privileges an account possesses.